jontek2/A-better-print_start-macro/README.md

 ```

 **Exhaust**:
-Make sure that exhaust fan is named "exhaust".
+Make sure that exhaust fan is named "exhaust_fan".

 ```
-[output_pin exhaust]
+[output_pin exhaust_fan]
 ```

 # The print_start macro for V2/Trident

-Replace this macro with your current print_start macro in your printer.cfg.
-Don't forget to updated the chamber thermistor, exhaust fan and the nevermore, as mentioned above.
+Replace this macro with your current print_start macro in your printer.cfg

 ```
 #####################################################################